Home/Compare/page-agent vs nanobrowser

 Which is better maintained, page-agent or nanobrowser?

-page-agent: Very active. nanobrowser: Slowing.
+page-agent: Very active. nanobrowser: Very active.
 Compare maintenance labels, days since push, and release cadence in the trust section below - stars alone do not measure maintenance.

 Where are the full trust reports for page-agent and nanobrowser?

-GraphCanon publishes per-repo trust reports with dated maintenance, provenance, and scan summaries: page-agent: /tools/alibaba-page-agent/trust; nanobrowser: /tools/nanobrowser-nanobrowser/trust.
+GraphCanon publishes per-repo trust reports with dated maintenance, provenance, and scan summaries: page-agent trust report; nanobrowser trust report.